Five Ways You Can Keep Your Heart Healthy

 Contact Us – Echocardiogram and ECG Testing

-Here at our comfortable clinic in Farnham, we make heart scans quick and painless.
-Book a heart scan with us today to future-proof your cardiac health.
-If you have any questions about our services, or want more information about genetic cardiac conditions, please email us directly at admin@echomed.co.uk.
+Alternatively, if you have any questions about our services or want more information about certain cardiac conditions, please email us directly at admin@echomed.co.uk.

 FAQ'S